Skip to main content

 • Powered by Layers’ behavioral analytics data

-• Support segmentation by dimensions (country, marketing channel, etc.)
+• Support segmentation by dimensions (country, marketing channel, etc.) - see LayersQL Syntax for SEGMENT BY details

 • Real-time computation from search, browse, and interaction events